jsturtevant/jsturtevant.github.io/_posts/2015-12-02-compiling-aspnet-5-rc1-on-a-mac-or-linux.markdown

   },
 {% endhighlight %}

+Now you should be able to run ```dnu build`` again and have a successful build.
 I hope this helps someone if they run into the same build errors.
 Being able to compile and run on Mac and Linux is awesome.
 I can't wait to see where the platform goes from here!